SalvadorTangaroa/3.2-Rectangles-and-Circles/README.md

     rectangle at x and x + width.
 The top and bottom edges are at y and y + height.
     - A method getPerimeter calculates and returns the perimeter of the Rectangle.
     - A method getArea calculates and returns the area of the Rectangle.
-    - A method draw displays a new instance of a Rectangle object.

 2. Try your rectangle with both the default constructor and with a constructor that can take the x and y coordinates, the length of the rectangle, and the width.
 Here are some sample constructor
 calls: